 (E) Statements 1 and 2 are not sufficient to answer the question asked and additional data is needed to answer the statements.

 Without even looking at the two statements, let’s see what we can determine from this problem: Essentially if we add X and Y together, the smallest amount we could get is (1,450 + 2,450 =) 3,900.
 The largest number we could get is (1,550 + 2,550 =) 4,100.
-The sum can be anywhere from 3,900 to 4,100, and therefore the closest multiple of 100 could be 3,900, 4,000 or 4,100, depending on the exact values of X and Y. This tells us that we have insufficient information through zero statements, which isn’t particularly surprising, but it also sets the limits on what we need to know.
+The sum can be anywhere from 3,900 to 4,100, and therefore the closest multiple of 100 could be 3,900, 4,000 or 4,100, depending on the exact values of X and Y. This tells us that we have insufficient information through zero statements, which isn’t particularly surprising, but it also sets the boundaries on what we need to know.
 There aren’t dozens of options; we’ve already narrowed the field down to three possibilities.
+Now to acquire 3 roses like a GMAT bachelor.

 (1) X < 1,500

-Looking at statement 2 on its own, we now have an upper bound for Y, but not for X. This will end up exactly as the first statement did, as we can now limit the value of Y as 2,450 ?
-Y < 2,500.
+(2) Y < 2,500 Looking at statement 2 on its own, we now have an upper bound for Y, but not for X. This will end up exactly as the first statement did, as we can now limit the value of Y as 2,450 < Y < 2,500.
 This is fairly clearly the same situation as statement 1, and we shouldn’t spend much time on it because we’ll clearly have to combine these statements next to see if that’s sufficient.

 (1) X < 1,500